Financial Aid Information for Graduate Students

 Billing & Refunds

-- The first E-Bill for each semester will display financial aid as anticipated aid.
-Anticipated aid is replaced with actual aid after the last drop date of each semester if the aid has been accepted on FASTS and all required financial aid documents have been received and processed.
+- Anticipated aid will disburse and be applied to your account after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.

-- Any remaining charges after all financial aid is applied must be paid by the E-Bill due date.
-If the student has a credit on their account they may request a refund.
+- Any remaining charges after all financial aid is applied must be paid by the statement due date.
+If the student borrowed more and has a credit on their account they may request a refund.

-- PLAN AHEAD - Refunds are not available until after the semester begins.
+- PLAN AHEAD - Refunds are not available until about 3 weeks after the semester begins.
 Indirect expenses may need to be paid out of pocket until the refund is available.

 Professional Development Certificate & Non-Degree Seeking Graduates

-Students participating in the Welch Center's eight Professional Development Certificate and non-degree seeking graduate programs are not eligible to receive federal financial aid.
+Students who are non-degree seeking or participating in Professional Development are not eligible to receive federal financial aid.